-Similarly to Alkanes, alkenes also contains C-H bonds.
-But it also contains one C=C (carbon to carbon double bond) attached as the functional group, it’s general formula is CnH2n
+Similar to Alkanes, alkenes also contain C-H bonds.
+But it also contains one C=C (carbon to carbon double bond) attached as the functional group, its general formula is CnH2n

 For example, butene is an alkene with four carbon atoms.
 We can easily use the general formula of alkene to determine the molecular formula of butene.